pirocorp/Block-Chain-Based-Payment-System/README.md

 # Block Chain Based Payment System
 Payment system using block chain technology for clearing (settling) the transactions.

+## Getting Started

+In order to start the project please use Multiple startup projects:
+- PaymentSystem.BlockChain.Web
+- PaymentSystem.WalletApp.Web

+Databases conection strings can be found in appsettings.json for every startup project.

 ## Project Architecture
 ![Project Architecture][Project_Architecture]